 Learn More

-For more information on the project background and focus areas, see Important Links and Documents in the right column.
+For more information on the project, see Important Links and Documents in the right column.

 Want to learn more about the basics of affordable housing?
-Check out the Affordable Housing 101 explainer videos below.
+Check out the Affordable Housing 101 explainer videos under the Important Links sidebar.

 Learn More

-For more information on the project background and focus areas, see Important Links and Documents in the right column.
+For more information on the project, see Important Links and Documents in the right column.

 Want to learn more about the basics of affordable housing?
-Check out the Affordable Housing 101 explainer videos below.
+Check out the Affordable Housing 101 explainer videos under the Important Links sidebar.

 How do I find out how many unit units I can put on my quarter acre lot in Enitai.